University of Dundee: Modern developments

 In 1974, the university began to validate some degrees from Dundee's Duncan of Jordanstone College of Art and Design, and by 1988 all degrees from that institution were being validated in this fashion.
 In 1994 the two institutions merged, with the college becoming a constituent faculty of the university.
 In 1996, the Tayside College of Nursing and the Fife College of Health studies became part of the university, as a school of Nursing and Midwifery.
 For several years, Dundee College of Education prepared students for degree examinations at the University of Dundee, and in December 2001 the university merged with the Dundee campus of Northern College to create a Faculty of Education and Social Work.

 In October 2005, the university became home to the first UNESCO centre in the United Kingdom.
 The IHP-HELP Centre for Water Law, Policy and Science is involved in research regarding the management of the world's water resources on behalf of the United Nations.
 A school of accounting and finance was introduced in 2007.
+These disciplines are now part of the School of Business.

 Due to the COVID-19 pandemic, the university suspended most face to face teaching from 16 March 2020.
 However, a "blended learning" approach was offered to many students with weekly tutorials available in person for small groups using COVID-19 protocols of social distancing and regular cleaning.

 Campus

 City Campus

 The main campus is within the West End of the City of Dundee.
 It has expanded greatly since the university gained independence, from just four converted buildings when the University College was founded in 1881 the university has grown to consist of over fifty at present.
 However, many buildings survive from Dundee's period as a university college and as a constituent college of St Andrews University.
 The earliest purpose-built facility on campus was the Carnelley Building which opened in 1883 as part of the new University College.
-A£10,000 donation from Miss Mary Ann Baxter provided for a chemistry laboratory situated in the building which was named for the university's first professor of chemistry, Thomas Carnelley.
+A £10,000 donation from Mary Ann Baxter provided for a chemistry laboratory situated in the building which was named for the university's first professor of chemistry, Thomas Carnelley.